profexorgeek/TabletopHero/README.md

   - Chess or other placeholders with vertical dimension
 - Some random items to use as battlefield obstacles
 - Your imagination and a tabletop!

+## License

+TabletopHero is free to play but the rules and other content are Copyright 2022 Justin Johnson.

+I am copyrighting the rules primarily to reserve the right to publish them but my goal is for this game to be free and simple to play.
+If you would like to publish the rules or use them in your game, it's highly likely that I will license them to you for free.

+Please contact [@profexorgeek on Twitter](https://twitter.com/profexorgeek) or file an issue on this repository if you would like to use this ruleset for something.